aws/aws-encryption-sdk-c/README.md

 takes much longer than the KMS-only build.
 For these reasons we recommend doing a source build of the AWS SDK for C++ yourself, as in the common instructions below.)

-Now follow the "Common installation instructions for Linux and Mac" below, with one addition: add the argument `-DOPENSSL_ROOT_DIR=/usr/local/opt/openssl\@1.1` to the cmake line for the AWS Encryption SDK for C.
+Now follow the "Common installation instructions for Linux and Mac" below, but note that the last step is slightly different on Mac.

 ### Common installation instructions for Linux and Mac